Akora Khattak: Dar-ul-Uloom Haqqania

-Darul Uloom Haqqania was founded by Maulana Abdul Haq (father of Maulana Sami Ul Haq) along with his companion Haji Mohammad Yousaf in 1947.
+Darul Uloom Haqqania was founded in 1947 by Abdul Haq Akorwi, who was the father of Sami ul Haq.
 It is the second largest Islamic religious seminary in Pakistan.

 Khushal Khan Khattak memorial library

 Khushal Khan Khattak Memorial Library is a public library in Akora Khattak.
 The Library was established in 1994 in the memory of Khushal Khan Khattak.
 The museum has many medieval era artefacts, some of which were used by Khushal Khan Khattak.